 Cleaning your range is a great way to keep your kitchen looking and smelling great.
-But once you’ve finished sweeping up crumbs and wiping up surfaces, it’s time to turn your attention to an often-ignored component of your cooktop—the cooking grates or burners.
-Cooking grates are used on gas cooktops to hold pots and pans above the flame from the gas burner.
-In contrast, electric stovetops heat pans by way of a heating element.
-Both should be cleaned every so often to keep them performing at their best.
+But, once you’ve finished sweeping up crumbs and wiping up surfaces, it’s time to turn your attention to an often-ignored component of your gas cooktop—the grates or burners.
+Learn how to clean gas stove top grates and burners with this step-by-step overview.

 Soak your cooking grates and burner caps in hot, soapy water for a minimum of 20 minutes.
 If your grates are cast iron, don’t soak them unless they’re coated or seasoned.
-If you’re not sure how to clean stove grates that are un-coated cast iron, check your owner’s manual.
+If you’re not sure how to clean stove grates that are uncoated cast iron, check your owner’s manual.

 If your grates or caps are very dirty, create a paste by mixing three parts baking soda to one part water.
 Coat the grates in this mixture and set aside for 20 minutes.

 Wipe down the burners with a non-abrasive scrubbing pad, soft cloth or cleaning wipe, like one found in this affresh® cooktop cleaning kit.1 If you have coated the burners in baking soda paste, rinse this off first to avoid damaging the finish.
 Use a soft bristled brush to remove stubborn, stuck-on food.

 Locate the burner ports and tubes underneath the burner base.